NavyaS-32/Rock-Paper-Scissors/README.md

 	•	Rock-Paper-Scissors-Lizard-Spock variation

 Created as a Python learning project — inspired by Rock Paper Scissors example from the book Automate the Boring Stuff with Python by Al Sweigart.
+# Rock Paper Scissors — Refactored

+A command-line Rock Paper Scissors game built in Python.

+## What I changed
+The original was a single script with all logic, display, and state mixed together.
+Refactored into three modules:

+- `game.py` — move logic and result calculation
+- `display.py` — all terminal output
+- `main.py` — game loop and entry point

+## How to run
+python3 main.py

+## What I learned
+- Modular code structure and separation of concerns
+- Git workflow and meaningful commit messages
+- Importing between modules